SmartestWashingMachine/mango2/README.md

 # Mango 4

-Mango 4 is a tool to machine translate Japanese media such as games and manga to English in real-time.
+Mango 4 is an all-batteries-included tool to machine translate Japanese media such as games and manga to English in real-time.

 **All these models are installed locally** - no need to worry about rate limits!
-These models are also amoral... if you know you know.
+My models are also amoral... if you know you know.

+Some other features:
+- Automatically stores past texts as context for future texts to translate (potentially better pronoun resolution.)
+- Caches translations in case they need to be translated again quickly (such as for user interfaces in games.)
+- OCR texts across a variety of domains (still locally!)
+- Allows the user to specify how certain character names should be translated (with my big translation model!)
+- Supports most custom GGUF translation models, and they can be configured to use RAG and retrieve similar translations as examples (in-context learning!)
+- Supports Chinese/Korean OCR'ing and translation to English with my other models (installed separately.)
+- Supports multiple open OCR windows (for games where text can appear in multiple locations.)

+<sub>Most of these features can be enabled in the options menu!</sub>

-# Features & Examples
+# Examples

 ### Translating manga